madisongarccia/486project/reports/final_report.md

 **I. Anomaly Detection on Income**

-By grouping different income levels into multiple (3) clusters, we can begin to understand general patterns in the feature.
+To detect income anomalies, the dataset can be clustered into 3 groups based on log-transformed values of income.
+This clustering techniques helps with uncovering general patterns in the distribution of income, while outlining extreme cases to be aware of.

 <figure style="text-align: center;">
     <img src="/Users/madisonwozniak/Desktop/STAT486/final_project/plots/first_anomaly.png" alt="Description" style="width:55%; height:400px;">
     <figcaption style="font-style: italic;">Figure 5</figcaption>
 </figure>

-The anomalies in income represented in figure 5 are those in red, classified as being in the top 1% of data points.
-These points have the furthest distances from their cluster centroid, indicating these individuals likely have unusually high incomes.
+In Figure 5, anomalies are highlighted in red.
+These were calculated by selecting the top 15 of income amounts farthest from their respective cluster centroids.
+Such large distances indicate these individuals likely have unusually high incomes, which sets them apart from the larger income distribution.

 **II.
 Anomaly Detection on Income, Family Size, and Ethnic Group**

-Looking at both numeric and categorical features with anomaly dtection can give a more holistic view of the data.
+Anomaly detection can also be expanded to tracking multiple features.
+In this case, looking at family size and ethnicity can uncover important income subgroups.

 <figure style="text-align: center;">
     <img src="/Users/madisonwozniak/Desktop/STAT486/final_project/plots/anomaly_2.png" alt="Description" style="width:55%; height:400px;">
     <figcaption style="font-style: italic;">Figure 6</figcaption>
 </figure>

-The cluster groups are close together, but a relationship to ethnic group is clearly identifiable when the data points are colored by that.
-The anomalies in this figure are any that appear far from their cluster centroids, these could be high or low earners clustered in a prodominently low or high income group.
-With this method of cluster analysis, we can analyze subgroups.
+In Figure 6, the cluster groupings are within close proximity of each other, but there is a clear visual difference from one ethnic group to the next.
+The anomalies in this figure are any individuals that appear far from their cluster centroids. examples of these could be high or low earners clustered in a prodominently low or high income group.

+There are many iterations of this type of subgroup clustering that would provide valuable insights regarding various factors.
+Providing this type of analysis can be used to inform certain political interventions to help subgroups that would benefit from government action.

 ## Dimension Reduction